Skip to content ↓

 Review: Last Year’s Aims and Outcomes

-Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted during COvid-19 and are not recovering as quickly as nationally suggested.
+Our assessments demonstrated that pupil behaviour, wellbeing and mental health were significantly impacted during Covid-19 and are not recovering as quickly as nationally suggested.
 The impact was particularly acute for disadvantaged pupils.
 We used pupil premium funding to provide wellbeing support for all pupils, and targeted interventions where required.
 We are building on that approach in our new plan.

 Aim Outcome